Skip to main content Skip to footer

 During the 1980's local governments across the United States found it difficult to find insurance through the commercial market.
 Carriers considered local governments either too risky or generally not profitable.
 Most towns and cities either experienced substantial rate increase or non-renewal notices from carriers.

 A group of North Carolina towns and cities came to the League asking for assistance to provide affordable property-casualty insurance.
 In 1986, the Interlocal Risk Financing Fund of North Carolina (IRFFNC) self-insured pool was formed under NCGS Chapter 160A, Article 20.
-Also known as the Property-Casualty (PC Pool) or Trust (PC Trust), is administered through the North Carolina League of Municipalities overseen by the Risk Management Services Board of Trustees.
+IRFFNC is also known as the Property and Casualty Trust and is administered by the North Carolina League of Municipalities and overseen by the Risk Management Services Board of Trustees.
 IRFFNC is available to all NC towns and cities as well as quasi-municipal entities (i.e., libraries, housing authorities, council of government, water & sewer authorities, downtown development associations and airports).
 In order to become a member of IRFFNC, a local government entity must qualify as a League member.
-As administrator for the PC Trust, the League's staff provides underwriting, claims, loss control/safety and member services.
+As administrator for the Property and Casualty Trust, the League's staff provides underwriting, claims, loss control/safety and member services.
 Each member is assigned a member services and risk control/safety field consultants to assist onsite.